 Plantar Fasciitis Symptoms

 Experiencing pain when you take your first few steps of the day or after sitting for a long time are telltale plantar fasciitis symptoms.
 If the stiffness or pain goes away after a few steps, this is also a sign.
 Do not mistake that stiffness for something benign.
 It could be that your plantar fasciitis symptoms are not as severe yet.
-But if the condition goes untreated, your plantar fasciitis symptoms will get worse.
+But if the condition goes untreated, your symptoms will get worse.

 Plantar Fasciitis Treatment